bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ##### Selectors

-Derived state is state based on other state.
-Our application also need to handle a combination of state, and that's when we use a selector.
+Our application need to handle a combination of state (derived state), and that's when we use a selector.
 In our recipe application we use a selector to return a filtered list of our recipes.
 Selectors are also memoized, making sure our performance is maintained.

 ```js
 import { selector } from "recoil";